Skip to content

 Router

-The router/* namespace provides a hash-based SPA router built on signals.
-Routes are declared as a map of URL patterns to handler names, and the current route is exposed as a reactive signal.
+The router/* namespace provides an SPA router built on signals.
+Routes are declared as a map of URL patterns to handler names, and the current route is exposed as a reactive signal, so any component that reads it re-renders on navigation.

 Setup